binkybarnes/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

 Severe weather seems to have a very concentrated distribution with high outage durations.
-Also, Intentional attack has the widest distribution.
+Also, intentional attack has the widest distribution.

 Let's visualize the average outage duration for each state.